Hof, Bavaria: Napoleonic Conflicts (1805–1810)

-Napoleon sold Hof to the Kingdom of Bavaria on June 30, 1810.
+Napoleon sold Hof to the Kingdom of Bavaria on 30 June 1810.

-Bavarian Rule (1810 – 1918)
+Bavarian rule (1810–1918)

 Fire of 1823

-On September 4, 1823, the town was virtually destroyed by a fire as 9 out of 10 buildings were destroyed.
+On 4 September 1823, the town was virtually destroyed by a fire as 9 out of 10 buildings were destroyed.

 World War II

-In 1945, Hof suffered minor destruction due to aerial attacks but by the end of 1945 housed twice its previous population, receiving German-speaking refugees from neighboring Bohemia, where extensive ethnic cleansing of Czechoslovakia's German-speaking population was taking place.
+In 1945, Hof suffered minor destruction due to aerial attacks but by the end of 1945 housed twice its previous population, receiving German-speaking refugees from neighbouring Bohemia, where extensive ethnic cleansing of Czechoslovakia's German-speaking population was taking place.

-Modern Era
+Modern era

-From 1945 to 1990 Hof lay very close to the border between East Germany and West Germany.
+From 1945 to 1990 Hof was very close to the border between East Germany and West Germany.

 In 1989 thousands of East German citizens, who had demanded the right to travel or emigrate to West Germany and had been allowed to do so, first arrived on western soil at Hof's railway station, having been placed on a special train and officially "expelled" by the East German government.
 Hof is located near the old Berlin-Munich autobahn, which was thought to be a possible invasion route by Warsaw Pact forces had the Cold War ever escalated into armed conflict (see Fulda Gap).